A Study on the Origin of Christianity

 This is the hypothesis of mainstream NT scholarship, including B. Ehrman who is sure about it.

-The mainstream theory explains that after the death of James, the Greater in Acts 12:2, James the brother of Jesus replaced him at the lead.
-But is there any chance that it happened?
+So mainstream theory explains that after the death of James, the Greater in Acts 12:2, James the brother of Jesus replaced him at the lead.

-• How could this nobody suddenly become the chief?
+• How this nobody became suddenly the leader?

 • What source elucidates this ascension?